A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Linear Cavity Spectroscopy Under Strong Light-Matter Coupling

 \subsection{Cavity spectra under strong light-matter coupling}

-Consider an optical cavity containing a material with a single strongly absorbing transition.
+Consider an optical cavity containing a material with a single strong absorption band.
 This medium has absorption coefficient $\alpha(\tilde\nu)$ from which we obtain the imaginary component of the refractive index, $\kappa(\tilde\nu)$ using Eq.~\ref{eq:alpha}.
-The real component of the refractive index, $n(\tilde\nu)$ can be obtained from $\kappa(\tilde\nu)$ via the Kramers-Kronig relation, which connects the the real and imaginary parts of any complex analytic function.\cite{peiponen2009} Fig.~\ref{fig:coupledcavity}a plots $\kappa(\tilde\nu)$ and $n(\tilde\nu)$ for a representative absorber with a Voigt absorption lineshape centered at $\tilde\nu_0 = $ \si{2000}{cm$^{-1}$} and a peak absorption coefficient of $\alpha(\tilde\nu_0) = \SI{800}{cm^{-1}}$.
-The sharp peak in $\kappa(\tilde\nu)$ gives rise to a derivative-like feature in $n(\tilde\nu)$, superimposed on top of the medium's background refractive index, here taken to be $n_0 = 1$.
+The real component of the refractive index, $n(\tilde\nu)$ can be obtained from $\kappa(\tilde\nu)$ via the Kramers-Kronig relation.\cite{peiponen2009} Fig.~\ref{fig:coupledcavity}a plots $\kappa(\tilde\nu)$ and $n(\tilde\nu)$ for a representative absorber with a Voigt absorption lineshape centered at $\tilde\nu_0 = $ \si{2000}{cm$^{-1}$} and a peak absorption coefficient of $\alpha(\tilde\nu_0) = \SI{800}{cm^{-1}}$.
+The sharp peak in $\kappa(\tilde\nu)$ gives rise to a derivative-like feature in $n(\tilde\nu)$, superimposed on top of the background refractive index, here taken to be $n_0 = 1$.